OrenCPC/guide-add-to-mobile-wallet-android/README.md

 </queries>
 ```

-   b.Add the below in AndroidManifest.xml file, if VDE SDK has returned a 'NOT_AVAILABLE' status.
+   b.
+Add the below in AndroidManifest.xml file, if VDE SDK has returned a 'NOT_AVAILABLE' status.

 ```kotlin
 <meta-data android:name="spay_sdk_api_level" android:value="2.6" />